wormhole-foundation/wormhole/ethereum/ts-scripts/relayer/README.md

 The ./shell directory contains shell scripts which combine commonly chained actions together.

 For example, ./shell/deployConfigureTest.sh will deploy the DeliveryProvider, WormholeRelayer, and MockIntegration contracts.
-Configure them all to point at eachother, and then run messageTest to test that everything worked.
+Configure them all to point at each other, and then run messageTest to test that everything worked.
 Note: useLastRun in contracts.json needs to be set to "true" in order for this script to work.